18F/dashboard/CONTRIBUTING.md

 ## Making changes

 Please create a branch and submit changes as a pull request.

+### Data

 To modify project information, do a pull request against the [data-public repository](https://github.com/18F/data-public).
+To pull in changes to the data, run `./script/update`, then commit.

 ## Public domain